Sample with multiple chains in parallel#

 )

-We advise you to confirm that JAX has successfuly recognized our CPU as multiple devices with the following command before moving forward:
+We advise you to confirm that JAX has successfully recognized our CPU as multiple devices with the following command before moving forward:

 len(jax.devices())